-This Python program search for a specified text in all files of a directory.
+This is a Python program to search for a specified text in all files of a directory.
 The user inputs the directory path and a text string to search.
-Additionally the search can be restricted to subset of the files entering a file type.
-The program outputs the filenames that contain the search string and also the line number and column number where in the file where it appears.
+Additionally, by entering the file type, the search can be restricted to a subset of the files in the directory.
+The program outputs the filenames that contain the search string and also the line number and column number where the text appears in the file.

 The program uses the os module to get the files from a directory.

 The user is prompted to enter a directory path, file type and a text string to be searched.
 If the directory path does not containing a directory separator, which is forward slash (/) in case of Linux and either a backward slash() or forward slash (/) in case if Windows, then it is appended to search path.
 The resulting path is then validated.
 If the path is invalid or if it does not exist then the search path is set to the current directory.